-- Report it to any school employee.
-He can report the bullying anonymously.
-This means the school cannot tell anyone who made the report if he asks them to keep it anonymous.
-The school has to investigate all bullying reports, even if they are anonymous. - Tell someone at school that he does not feel safe. - 3.
+- 1. Report it to any school employee. - He can report the bullying anonymously.
+This means the school cannot tell anyone that he made the report if he asks them not to.
+The school has to investigate all bullying reports, even if they are anonymous. - 2.
+Tell someone at school that he does not feel safe. - 3.
 Ask for a copy of the school bullying policy.
-Or ask the school to give the school policy to his parent/ guardian.
-This will help them know what the school should be doing to protect him. - Ask his parent/guardian to file a written report with the school.
+Or ask the school to give the school policy to his parent/guardian.
+This will help them know what the school should be doing to protect him.

+4. Ask his parent/guardian to file a written report with the school.